 How is The Selection Done?

-Once the application period has expired, the Department of PHS will make its choice in accordance with the above rules and rank the students in order of preference.
+Once the application period has expired, the department will make its choice in accordance with the above rules and rank the students in order of preference.
 The places will be allocated in order of priority – you will be nominated to the university that you have accorded with the highest priority at which a vacant place is still available.

 Unfortunately, it sometimes happens that all places are taken, in which case you will be allotted a reserve place.
 The agreed exchange places will be distributed in proportion to the number of places on the various programmes.

-As soon as a decision has been made, you will be informed of the outcome, and receive further information and directions from the international coordinator.
+As soon as a decision has been taken you will be informed that you have been nominated for exchange studies and will then you will receive further information and directions from the International Coordinator.

-You must apply to the partner university with a recommendation from KI.
-You should also contact the relevant programme director for further information and to discuss a draft plan for your studies.
+You yourself will be applying to the university abroad with a recommendation from KI.
+You should also contact the relevant Programme Director for further information and to discuss a draft plan for your studies.

-It is important that you realise that you have not under any circumstances been accepted for exchange studies until you have received definitive notice from the partner university.
+It is important that you realise that you have not under any circumstances been accepted for exchange studies until you have received definitive acceptance letter from the partner university.